quarkusio/quarkusio.github.io/_guides/guides.md

 <div class="guide-item" markdown="1">
 ## Using Infinispan Client

 Infinispan is an in memory data grid that allows running in a server outside of application processes.
-This extension provides functionality to allow the client that can connect to said server when running in Protean.
+This extension provides functionality to allow the client that can connect to said server when running in Quarkus.

 <a href="{{site.baseurl}}/guides/infinispan-client-guide" class="button-cta secondary">READ THE GUIDE</a>
 </div>